PhilJay/philjay.cc/README.md

     `npm install gh-pages --save-dev`

 2. Prepare package.json file for deployment
    * Add a `"homepage": "https://philjay.github.io/philjay.cc"` property to the top level of your package.json file.
-This property should reflect the url your page should be accessible at.
+This property should reflect the url your page will be accessible at (check GitHub repo settings GitHup pages section for details).
    * Add the following to the `"scripts"` property:
     ```
       "scripts": {